wragge/dfat-documents-web/_volumes/volume-23-the-negotiation-of-the-australia-new-zealand-closer-economic-relations-trade-agreement-1983/17-message-from-muldoon-to-fraser.md

 ---
+doc_date: '1979-05-10'
+doc_num: 17
+doc_order: 17
+naa_refs:
+- naa_barcode: 1389677
+  naa_control_symbol: 370/1/19/18 PART 1
+  naa_series: A1838
+  reference: '[NAA: A1838, 37011/19118, i]'
-title: "17 Message from Muldoon to Fraser"
+title: Message from Muldoon to Fraser
-volume: "Volume 23: The Negotiation of the Australia New Zealand Closer Economic Relations Trade Agreement 1983"
+vol_full_title: 'Volume 23: The Negotiation of the Australia New Zealand Closer Economic Relations Trade Agreement, 1983'
-doc_id: 8887
 vol_id: 23
-doc_date: 1979-05-10
+vol_title: 'Volume 23: The Negotiation of the Australia New Zealand Closer Economic Relations Trade Agreement 1983'
 ---

-# 17 Message from Muldoon to Fraser

-## 17 Message from Muldoon to Fraser1
+## 17 Message from Muldoon to Fraser[1](#f1)

 Wellington, 10 May 1979